-Integrated Environment
+2.5 Integrated Environment

 An ideal toolkit would have an integrated set of tools for designing, testing, and debugging dialogues.
-We would like to support static and dynamic analysis of dialogues, recording and playback of dialogues, graphical dialogue design tools, a "validation suite" of tests to support extension of the toolkit to new programming languages and agent protocols, and above all, the ability to plug-in as-yet-undefined capabilities as needed.
+We would like to support static and dynamic analysis of dialogues, recording and playback of dialogues, graphical dialogue design tools, a "validation suite" of tests to support extension of the toolkit to new programming languages and agent protocols, and above all, the ability to plug-in as-yet-undefined capabilities.

-Future Work
+3 Future Work

-Our two current goals are 1) to reach the same level of functionality as the TRINDIKit/GoDiS system, using our approach; and 2) use the same dialogue manager from two different interfaces.
 Significant effort has been devoted to defining our mutable language capability.
 This capability provides both a reasonable transition path from TRINDIKit scripts and a means for specifying module interfaces and information state structure using a common XML representation.

 Our intent is to provide support for several different transport mechanisms to explore the limitations of our approach.
 To date, we have completed an initial interface definition specification and have developed templates to realize those interfaces with the OAA.
 DARPA's Galaxy Communicator is the second transport mechanism we will be considering.
 Time and resources permitting, we will examine some additional transports with differing characteristics, such as CORBA, Java Remote Method Invocation (RMI), or Linda.
 We have devoted considerable time to up-front consideration of scripting languages, portable code generation, and module communications, and are now beginning the task of implementing our versions of the TRINDIKit scripting languages.
 Our target realization for these scripts is a combination of Java code and expert systems that can be executed within a Java program.
-As the kit becomes more mature, we would like to add additional languages such as Prolog and C to support both the computational linguistics community and the developers of software systems.